RikMaxSpeed/SampleGen/README.md

 Ultimately I'm simply using the MSE Loss between the original and regenerated spectograms, and whilst this has no human perceptual meaning, it does allow the models to converge reasonably.

-An option I did explore but haven't re-enabled is using mu-law encoding.
-This would enable the model to prioritise loud parts of the sound vs quiter ones (similarly to using a decibel scale).
-However, it's also important to capture the "decay" or "tail-off" portions of sounds, the amplitudes can scale down by a factor of 100, which to the human ear is just the same sound but not as loud.
+In addition I have implemented mu-law encoding to emphasise the louder parts of the spectrum.
+However, it is also very important to capture the "decay" or "tail-off" portions of sounds: scaling a sound by a factor of 100 is perceived as the same sound, just not as loud.
+The human ear accomodates for a factor over 100,000 in amplitudes!
+(The internal ear mechanisms include a variable gain adjustment, which is why sudden loud sound will be painful if unexpected).

 Ultimately the best test is simply human perception, and at present the models don't sound that great anyway, so this isn't really an tough issue.

-### Artefacts

-Whilst I originally thought to work purely in the Magnitude (amplitude) space, which also allowed for a decibel-conversion and loss calcuations, it turned out the artefacts this introduced were unnacceptable.
-I therfore doubled the model size, using the complex STFT, scaled to magnitude 1, so the real & imaginary parts are all in the range [-1, 1] which is also helpful for the models.

-At this point there are no systemic artefacts introduced by the data representation itself, this can be verified by transforming a sample to an STFT, then normalising it, the de-normalising it, converting it back to a complex STFT, amplifying it and playing the sound (as well as displaying the reconstituted spectogram.

-All artefacts are therefore a consequene of the model's own encoding.

-Using a custom loss function (currently disabled) could help focus the model's attention on the critical parts of the audio spectrum, and also the critical time: human's identify sounds primarily through their attack section (ie: the first 250 msec).

 ### VAE Distribution